-- Show students a visual: Draw two circle models or fill in fraction circles to display a model of each fraction (see resources).
+- Show students a visual.
+Draw two circle models or fill in fraction circles to display a model of each fraction (see related media).
 Explain that the two fractions are equivalent, or equal, because they both represent the same amount of cake.

-- Tell students that drawing number lines is one way they can draw a model of equivalent fractions (see resources for example number lines).
+- Tell students that drawing number lines is one way they can draw a model of equivalent fractions (see related media for example number lines).

 - Draw and label a number line that is divided into fourths.
 Place a dot on the 1/4 mark.